D4rkisek/os-coursework1/README.md

 # os-coursework1
-A discrete event simulator to investigate the performance of various CPU scheduling algorithms using Java.
+* Developed a discrete event simulator and investigated the performance of various CPU scheduling algorithms using Java.
+* Demonstrated proficiency in Java programming, implementation of data structures and algorithms, data analysis, and report writing.